...

 Call our advisors to discuss surgical compensation claims.
 They can give you free advice about the surgical error you suffered and assess the validity of your claim.
 If it seems eligible you could be passed onto one of our No Win No Fee solicitors.

-How To Prove A Medical Negligence Claim
+How To Prove Surgical Negligence

 If you suffered unnecessary harm due to a surgical error, you may wonder what evidence you could submit to help you prove a claim.
 In this section, we look at examples of evidence that could be useful in surgery compensation claims.